andybalholm/leaven/README.md

 This software is incomplete and experimental.
 It does not support nearly all LLVM instructions.

+I am not using it myself any more.
+The transpiler at github.com/andybalholm/c2go produces much better results (but it is not as automatic).

 ## Usage Example
 (Translating `strcmp` from musl libc.)